Riotcoke123/PARTI.COM-Bot-Metrics-Tracker/README.md

     </ul>
     <p>Every time the script updates, it randomly chooses between these two ratios to calculate the <code>real_viewers</code> value.</p>
     <h2>License</h2>
-    <p>This project is open-source and available for personal or educational use.
-Please do not use it for any malicious activities.</p>
+<p>This project is open-source and available for personal and educational use.
+Please ensure it is not used for any malicious activities.
+By using this tool, you agree to comply with the Parti.com Terms of Service.
+Please note that this open-source project is currently being tested in beta.</p>
 </body>
 </html>